drts01/notes/stackedit/presentations/2020-py-env.md

 ---
 ---

 Writing Python code is quite enjoyable.
 This until you realize that one project's dependencies are not compatible with another's.
 Or, the version of Python differs from your laptop to production.
 This is a frustrating experience.
-There is a better way.
+It does not have to be like this.
+Today there a few tools, when combined, can

 --